Number Bonds to 10

 The first one shows two different monsters on a ten frame.
-On the large piece, the students will first copy the ten frame and figure out how many monsters there are.
+On the large piece, the students will first copy the ten frames and figure out how many monsters there are.

 The final two monster number bond task cards are similar.
-The ten frame is no longer on the task cards, but numbers are in the number bond circles.
+The ten frames are no longer on the task cards, but numbers are in the number bond circles.

 Finally, the last set has one addend and the sum, so the students can figure out the missing addend.

-After the ten frame is completed, they would use that to help them fill in the number bonds, and then the equation.
+After the ten frames are completed, they would use that to help them fill in the number bonds, and then the equation.

 I would recommend teaching this in a small group, and once they are comfortable with it, move it to a center.